Guide to Sources in Anthropology

 Encyclopedia of Historical Archaeology.
 2002.

-This encyclopedia provides an introduction to the field of historical archaeology and includes definitions of concepts, explanations of approaches and summaries of current research on particular sites.
+This encyclopedia introduces the field of historical archaeology and includes definitions of concepts, explanations of approaches and summaries of current research on particular sites.
 Each alphabetical entry is a signed article by an expert in the field and includes extensive cross-references and lists of further reading.
 Includes index.

 Encyclopedia of Medical Anthropology: Health and Illness in the World’s Cultures.
 2 vols.
 2004.
 (Oak Street and online)